 People harmed by the C-Qur hernia mesh are filing lawsuits against its manufacturer Atrium Medical, alleging the company negligently designed, manufactured and marketed its novel hernia mesh.
 The lawsuits seek compensation for personal injury and economic loss, including medical bills and lost wages.
 There may be large cash awards from claims and settlements for this hernia mesh.

-The experienced attorneys at Hood National Law Group can help you fight for the justice you deserve if you were harmed by Atrium Medical’s C-Qur hernia mesh.
+The experienced attorneys at National Injury Help can help you fight for the justice you deserve if you were harmed by Atrium Medical’s C-Qur hernia mesh.

-To see if your case qualifies for a C-Qur Hernia Mesh lawsuit, contact a lawyer of the Hood National legal team at 1-800-214-1010 for a free case evaluation.
+To see if your case qualifies for a C-Qur Hernia Mesh lawsuit, contact a lawyer of National Injury Helps legal team at 1-800-214-1010 for a free case evaluation.
 You can also use the form on the right-hand side of your screen.

 Atrium Hernia mesh compensation amounts